TheosCreation/TMUtils/README.md

 # TMUtils

+Install from package manager in unity with https://github.com/TheosCreation/TMUtils.git

 ## TMDebug class example
 Here is a example of a melee attack that uses the Draw Debug Box function to display the damage hit box